aem-design/docker-aem/README.md

 This is docker image based on CentOS 7 with Tini
-One image that can be used for both Author and Publish nodes
+One image that can be used for both Author and Publish nodes No license is included, you will need to register when starting up

 ### Included Packages